Updated March 31, 2026

-Community solar is available in over 40 states across the U.S. but only 22 of those have formal community solar programs in place.
-That simply means that there is legislation in place which clearly lays out the expectations for the solar company and for the individuals and organizations who sign up.
+Community solar is available in over 40 states across the U.S. but only 24 of those have formal community solar programs in place.
+This means that there is legislation which clearly lays out the expectations for the solar company and for the individuals and organizations who sign up.

-Many community solar companies will wait for legislation to be in place before they build solar farms in an area.
+Many community solar companies will wait for legislation to be implemented before they build solar farms in that area.
 The amount of time and resources it takes to build a solar farm means that it only pays itself off after years of production.

 At the moment, several states have community solar legislation under review or in committees, which could greatly expand access to renewable energy.
-For these bills to pass, it is often helpful if people actively show their support.
+For these bills to pass, it makes a big difference when community members actively show their support.
 At the bottom of this article, we go through ways you can help support community solar.

 Where Does Community Solar Need Your Support Now?